PierreMasselot/Paper--2023--LancetPH--EUcityTRM/README.md

 > Excess mortality attributed to heat and cold: a health impact assessment study in 854 cities in Europe (2023) *The Lancet Planetary Health* <https://doi.org/10.1016/S2542-5196(23)00023-2>

-To get the full set of exposure-response functions and results derived in this paper, please consult the associated Zenodo repository ([DOI:10.5281/zenodo.7672108](https://doi.org/10.5281/zenodo.7672108)).
+To get the full set of exposure-response functions and results derived in this paper, please consult the associated Zenodo repository ([DOI:10.5281/zenodo.10288665](https://doi.org/10.5281/zenodo.10288665)).

+**Note: This is an updated version of the published results linked above.
+This version mainly corrects the computation of the death rates for age group 85+ performed in lines 273 to 285 of the script *02_PrepNUTS.R*.
+This updated code contains additional minor edits that are detailed in the commit message.**

 This code is not fully reproducible because of restrictive data agreements on mortality series.
 However, intermediary data, in particular the clean metadata and first-stage results, are freely available on the Zenodo repository associated with the paper.
 This allows running the second part of the analysis, namely from script *06_PrepSecondStage.R* on.
 See details in the **Code** section below.